jeevanhalonen/MsPacman/README.md

-The automation of MsPacman is performed using reinforcement learning technqiues.
+The automation of MsPacman is performed using a reinforcement learning technique.
 A Deep Q-learning algorithm is implemented to train and evaluate the game agent.